 This could very well be due to wheat intolerance as it is possible to be intolerant to wheat without having Celiac disease.
 However, it could also be due to the fact that following a gluten free diet, at least initially, leads people to eat less processed foods and snack foods that people tend to overeat when on a regular diet.

 No matter the reason for avoiding wheat, you’ll find resources here to help you do it!

 All of the recipes in the Allergy Free Recipes index are gluten free (some recipes call for oats so be sure to look for oats that are processed in a dedicated gluten free facility as risk of cross-contact with wheat is high).

 Finally, be sure to review the following to help read labels and identify foods containing wheat:

-Wheat is found in many food ingredients that you may not suspect.
-Some of the ingredients listed below may or may not be derived from wheat such as "modified food starch" and "natural flavoring".
+Wheat is in many food ingredients that you may not think about.
+Some of the ingredients listed below may or may not be derived from wheat such as “modified food starch” and “natural flavoring”.
 The Food Allergen Labeling and Consumer Protection Act requires that labels clearly identify ingredients containing or derived from wheat, however, it is not required that gluten be listed.

 Because the demand for gluten free foods has grown and continues to grow (an August 2012 survey by Packaged Facts found the market reached $4.2 billion in 2012), many companies are proactively labeling foods gluten free.
-Rules for what can be considered gluten free are not in place (but, as of February 2013, are being considered), therefore, a certain amount of caution must be used when eating foods that are labeled “gluten free”.
+As of 2014, the FDA has rules in place for what can be considered gluten free.

 For more information about FALCPA, visit the U.S. FDA Center for Food Safety and Applied Nutrition website.